Downtown Baltimore Focus Areas.

 • 3

-Implementation of Large-Format Billboard/Signage arrow
+Implementation of Large-Format Billboard/Signage

 The digital signs located within the North Harbor ASSC (Area of Special Sign Control) within the DMA enliven streets and neighborhoods.
 In addition to being a public-facing platform to host local art, community event information, and emergency messaging, these installations offer placemaking and branding opportunities for area businesses.
 Revenue generated from these billboards allows for further neighborhood investment.
 This signage can also be leveraged to attract large meetings and conventions to Baltimore, to welcome those visitors, and to market opportunities downtown.